munditva/FoodForFuture/README.md

 # FoodForFuture

-Contains the predictions for Data Analytics competition organized by Prakriti 2021, IIT Kharagpur.
+Contains the code and report for the Data Analytics competition organized by Prakriti 2021, IIT Kharagpur.

 A quick review of the problem statement